briansimiyuj/doctor-appointment-app/README.md

        a.
 Assign the function to a boolean variable
        b.
 If the boolean state is true, call the onClose function to close the modal

+      8. Create a state for consultation type and initialize it to null

     ### Reschedule Modal Component